 In 2010, Mark invited me to join his band Engineers, playing bass, and singing backing vocals.
 Engineers was becoming a kind of Dream Pop supergroup, as Ulrich had also joined – it was too great an offer to pass up.
 The band was based in London, whereas Mark and I were in the North, so we stayed with Ulrich often; I came to enjoy that experience as much as my actual time in the band.
 Hanging around and playing records, talking about music, and debating politics – it was energising, clarifying, and challenging.
 Ulrich has one of the sharpest minds I've ever experienced.
 He also paid me one of the best compliments of my life – that if more people made shoegaze the way I did, he'd still be a fan of the genre.
 I'm not sure how much he meant it, but that's always stuck with me!

 Engineers has continued as a de facto solo project for Mark, with assistance from Ulrich and Matthew Lindley.
-The album released by this line up – Always Returning (2014) – contains a handful of classic Engineers tracks and is a vast improvement on the only Engineers album I was (admittedly only partly) involved in – In Praise of More, which I was partially involved in.
+The album released by this line up – Always Returning (2014) – contains a handful of classic Engineers tracks and is a vast improvement on the only Engineers album I was (admittedly only partly) involved in – In Praise of More, which in retrospect was somewhat underbaked.
 Meanwhile, Ulrich's work goes from strength to strength, both in his solo work (No Further Ahead Than Today, 2016, is particularly good) and as a member of Tangerine Dream.